 - George Washington’s Birthday (3rd Monday in Feb)

 - Christmas Day (Dec 25).

 Step 4.
 Makes sure the exact same name, address, phone (NAP) information is listed in the footer of your website.
 It should be listed on every page of your website and blog post (phone should be at top and complete info in the footer of every page), as well as links to your social media pages.

 Step 5.
-You can and should use call tracking phone number to track GMB calls.
-We do not, but you can.
+You can and should use call tracking phone number to track GBP calls.
 Make the call-tracking number your primary number and be certain to include your true phone number as a secondary line.

-Note: GMB also tracks phone calls within you GMB Insights data but it is widely debated as to its reporting accuracy.
+Note: GBP also tracks phone calls within you GBP Insights data but it is widely debated as to its reporting accuracy.

-Use Google’s campaign URL builder to create a trackable URL and then insert that into your GMB listing as your website address.
-Google Analytics will then detail what traffic comes from your GMB listing.
+Use Google’s campaign URL builder to create a trackable URL and then insert that into your GBP listing as your website address.
+Google Analytics will then detail what traffic comes from your GBP listing.

-Step 8.
+Step 8a.
 Do category research and include all necessary sub-categories.

 - Search within Google Maps and in “Incognito mode” for each one of your products and services.
 Include the name of your city.
 For example, “plumber riverside ca” or “water heater repair orlando fl.”